morphysm/blog/blog/2022-08-10-welcome/index.md

 # Famed.
 Hello, world!

-We proudly announce Famed — ***an Open Source Protocol to generate “Fame” - Reputation for Software Security based on CVE-rated public vulnerability disclosure data*** to generate Software Security Reputation ("Fame").
+We proudly announce Famed — ***an Open Source Protocol to generate “Fame” - Security Reputation based on CVE-rated public vulnerability disclosure data.***

 Famed is currently being developed as a [GitHub App](https://github.com/marketplace/getfamed) with 💜 by [morphysm.io](https://www.morphysm.io/), a Decentralized Community of Security Researchers. ***We believe Software Security is a fundamental value of the Ethereum Ecosystem, Web3, the Open Source Community, and all Humans and, therefore, a public good.***